GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

   }
 });
 ```
 Similarly in Flutter, widgets are highly customizable and layout specific components like [`Padding`](https://docs.flutter.io/flutter/widgets/Padding-class.html), [`Center`](https://docs.flutter.io/flutter/widgets/Center-class.html),[`Card`](https://docs.flutter.io/flutter/material/Card-class.html), [`Stack`](https://docs.flutter.io/flutter/widgets/Stack-class.html) etc. can be used.
-If you want to use same text style at multiple places, you can use [`TextStyle`](https://docs.flutter.io/flutter/dart-ui/TextStyle-class.html) class and provide it to style property of Text.
+A `Text` widget can take a `TextStyle` class for its style property.
+If you want to use same text style at multiple places, you can create a [`TextStyle`](https://docs.flutter.io/flutter/dart-ui/TextStyle-class.html) class and use it for multiple `Text` widgets.
 ```dart
 // Flutter
 var textStyle = new TextStyle(fontSize: 32.0, color: Colors.cyan, fontWeight: FontWeight.w600);